Chart Color Schemes

 Blue Haven - San Remo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 8.2%, significantly lower than Greater Sydney's average of 38.0%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 6.2%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
-Trade and technical skills are prevalent, with 42.9% of residents aged 15+ holding vocational credentials – advanced diplomas (8.7%) and certificates (34.2%).
+Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (34.2%).
+Educational participation is high, with 29.8% currently enrolled in formal education: 11.5% in primary, 8.4% in secondary, and 2.7% in tertiary education.

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 8.4% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education